GLiT: Neural Architecture Search for Global and Local Image Transformer: Introduction

 Fig.~\ref{fig:motivation} shows that our searched \underline{G}lobal \underline{L}ocal \underline{i}mage \underline{T}ransfomer (GLiT) achieves up to 4\% absolute accuracy increase when compared with the state-of-the-art tranformer backbone DeiT on ImageNet.

-To summarize, the main contributions are as follows: \begin{itemize} \item To the best of our knowledge, we are the first to explore better transformer architecture by NAS for image classification.
-Our work finds a new transformer variant that achieves better performance than ResNet101 and ResNeXt101 using the same training setting without pre-training on extra data. \item We introduce locality modules to the search space of vision transformer model, which not only decreases the computation cost but also enables explicitly local correlation modeling.

-\item We propose a Hierarchical Neural Architecture Search strategy, which can handle the huge searching space in the vision transformer efficiently and improves the searching results. \end{itemize}
+To summarize, the main contributions are as follows: \begin{itemize} \item So far as we know, concurrent with~\cite{autoformer}, we are the first to explore better transformer architecture by NAS for image classification.
+Our work finds a new transformer variant that achieves better performance than ResNet101 and ResNeXt101 using the same training setting without pre-training on extra data. \item We introduce locality modules to the search space of vision transformer model, which not only decreases the computation cost but also enables explicitly local correlation modeling. \item We propose a Hierarchical Neural Architecture Search strategy, which can handle the huge searching space in the vision transformer efficiently and improves the searching results. \end{itemize}